Information Security is a top priority for Ardoq, and we also rely on the security policies and follow the best practices set forth by AWS.

 We implement a variety of security measures to maintain the safety of your personal information when you place an order or enter, submit, or access your personal information.
 We offer the use of a secure server.
 All supplied sensitive/credit information is transmitted via Secure Socket Layer (TSL) technology and then encrypted into our Payment gateway providers database only to be accessible by those authorized with special access rights to such systems, and are required to keep the information confidential.
 After a transaction, your private information credit cards will be kept on file for more than 60 days in order to pay for monthly subscriptions of the Service.

-Ardoq is hosted on Amazon Web Services data center in Ireland.
+Ardoq is hosted on Amazon Web Services data center in Ireland or in the USA.
 It is possible to use other AWS Regions in a dedicated hosting solution.

 All access from the internet to Ardoq is over HTTPS, and goes through an Elastic Load Balancer.
 Amazon security groups (virtual firewalls) ensure that traffic between the servers only happen on specific ports, both for incoming and outgoing connections.
 Learn more about Amazon security groups here: http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_SecurityGroups.html